puddinbustra/swnmodular/README.md

 # Possible Additions
 - Vehicles
 - Ships
-- Global modifiers, like melee attack bonus, shock damage, or encumbrance bonus.
+- More global and automated modifiers, like shock damage, or encumbrance bonus.
 For both characters and NPCs
 - Compendiums (if anyone wants to make and export these themselves, I'll add them to the repo)
 - Remove unused files and code